-Initial Consultation (IC): Typically conducted in the winter semester, these are 45-minute meetings with students seeking CAPS services.
+Initial Consultation (IC): These are 45-minute meetings with students seeking CAPS services.
 Collaboratively, the counselor and student make decisions about the most effective next steps, including individual therapy, group therapy, or referral to other departments, agencies, or providers in the UM and greater-Ann Arbor community.

 Ongoing Appointments: The philosophy and policy of CAPS is to provide brief therapy, though there is no set session limit.
 Trainees, with supervisor and practicum coordinator consultation, learn to manage their caseload with the aim of having 50-60% of their weekly hours consist of direct services.
 There may be an opportunity to carry one or two longer-term clients. .